IBM/cloudpakforapps-workshop/workshop/exercise-8/README.md

 In this exercise, we will show how to create Tekton artifacts, and how to plug into the existing pipelines and environment knowledge that Kabanero provides to those artifacts.

+> FIXME (henrynash): This exercise is standalone - i.e. Exercise 9 is not dependent on it.
+So this exercise is more of an intro into creating pipelines & tasks.
+Should we keep this in or remove it?

 When you have completed this exercise, you will understand how to

 * create a custom Task in Tekton